mbretter/go-mongodb/README.md

 err := connector.FindOne(bson.D{{"_id", id}}).Decode(&ret)
 ```

-The functions are exactly the same as those of the mongodb driver, e.g. Find, FindOne, Count, UpdateOne, ...
+The functions are exactly the same as those of the mongo-driver, e.g. Find, FindOne, Count, UpdateOne, ...

 ### Sequences

-Besided the wrapped functions of the mongodb driver, a function for fetching sequence numbers was implemented, it returns
+Besided the wrapped functions of the mongo-driver, a function for fetching sequence numbers was implemented, it returns
 the next number by using `FindOneAndUpdate()`, with the upsert option.

 ```go